donggenHan/MyNote/English/Musk-加州理工演讲.md

 And we learned with each successive flight.

-And we were able to
+And we were able to eventually with the fourth flight in 2008, reach orbit.

+That was also with the last bit of money that we had.

+Thank goodness that happened.

+I think the saying is fourth time is the charm?

+So, We got the Falcon 1 to orbit.